kyleyates/kyleyates.github.io/_pages/materials.md

 ---

-### Application Materials

 For a copy of my CV, please see [here](https://kyleyates.github.io/assets/pdf/CV.pdf).

 For a statement on my teaching philosophy, please see [here](https://kyleyates.github.io/assets/pdf/yates_teaching_statement.pdf).
-A sample of anonymous student evaluations of teaching can be found [here](https://kyleyates.github.io/assets/pdf/yates_teaching_evaluations.pdf).
+Anonymous student evalutions on teaching can be found on my [teaching page](https://kyleyates.github.io/teaching).

 For a statement on my research practices and directions, please see [here](https://kyleyates.github.io/assets/pdf/yates_research_statement.pdf).